Digicomlab/digicomlab.github.io/content/en/seedfunding/WhatIsMisinformationToYou.md

 ---
 title: "What is Misinformation to You?"
-description: "An Ecologically Valid Approach to Citizen Perceptions of the Misinformation Crisis in the Context of Informational Uncertainty"
+## An Ecologically Valid Approach to Citizen Perceptions of the Misinformation Crisis in the Context of Informational Uncertainty
 ---